lihait/softmax/README.md

 ## Development

 I developed this when I was looking for python softmax regression implementations are found none that illuminated the internals of the algorithm.
-I decided to tune my own based off other C++ implmentations I found
+I decided to tune my own based off other C++ implmentations I found.

 Its not perfect, but I've moved on to other algorithms

 Useful for binary classification with regularized data